 Though your cat’s health is the top priority when looking for cat food to curb its diarrhea, price is still a factor worth considering.
 Some of the cat food blends we tested were outrageously expensive.
 Even if your only concern is your cat’s health, the price of such products will add up quickly.
 With other options available that can also aid your cat and solve its digestive problems at a much more affordable price, it can be hard to justify the high cost of certain blends.

 There’s no shortage of pet food brands and blends available on the market.
 But cats with sensitive stomachs can’t eat just any old food you pull off the shelf.
 These felines will suffer from diarrhea.
 Luckily, you can use our reviews to help find the perfect food to stop your cat’s stomach issues.
-To help you, we’re going to summarize our top choices once more.
+To help you, we’re going to summarize our top choices for best cat foods to help with diarrhea once more.

 For a more affordable option, we suggest the Blue Buffalo Sensitive Stomach Chicken Recipe Adult Dry Cat Food.
 It’s more price-effective than other options, though it’s crafted for sensitive stomachs with prebiotics for healthy digestion and nutrient absorption.

-Royal Canin Veterinary Diet Gastrointestinal Fiber Response Dry Cat Food is our premium pick product.
+Royal Canin Veterinary Diet Gastrointestinal Fiber Response Dry Cat Food is our third pick.
 It’s prohibitively expensive, but it contains prebiotics for gut health, lots of fiber to aid digestion, and is loaded with EPA and DHA to help nourish the GI tract.

-- The 7 Best Cat Foods for Diarrhea – Reviews 2021
+- The 9 Best Cat Foods for Diarrhea

-- 1. Hill’s Prescription Diet Digestive Care Dry Cat Food – Best Overall
+- 1. Smalls Fresh Cat Food – Best overall

 - 2. Blue Buffalo Sensitive Stomach Dry Cat Food – Best Value